emilypx/appfair.github.io/index.md

 ## Developer FAQ

+### How do I use git and GitHub?

+There are a multitude of resources availabl.
+A good starting point is GitHub's [Hello World](https://guides.github.com/activities/hello-world/) tutorial.

 ### How do I fork the `appfair/App` repository?

 Once you have set up your free `APP-ORG` organization that will represent the app, you can fork the repository by going to [https://github.com/appfair/App/fork](https://github.com/appfair/App/fork).